Urban sprawl: Social

-As cities expand into previously undisturbed ecosystems, the potential for zoonotic disease transmission increases due to closer interactions between humans and wildlife.
-For example, urban sprawl has been linked to outbreaks of diseases such as Ebola, Zika, and even Hantavirus, as humans come into contact with wildlife.

-As rural-to-urban migration increases, informal settlements—often located on the periphery of cities—tend to be crowded, lack adequate resources (e.g., sanitation, healthcare), and suffer from poor infrastructure.
-These factors create additional opportunities for zoonotic diseases to thrive and spread among humans.

 Increased vector-borne disease risk

 Urban sprawl also leads to the loss of natural habitats and habitat fragmentation, which increases contact between wildlife (including those that carry pathogens) and human populations due to the disruption of their ecosystems.
 This expansion also creates favorable conditions for the spread of vector-borne diseases.

 As cities grow, they often develop environments with stagnant water, increased humidity, and higher temperatures—ideal conditions for breeding disease-carrying mosquitoes.
 These conditions help facilitate the survival of mosquitoes, particularly Aedes species, which have been linked to the transmission of Zika, Malaria, and Chikungunya.

 Environmental changes and disease emergence

 Changes in land use are a major driver of emerging infectious diseases, as they influence species distribution, abundance, movement, and interactions—all of which affect the transmission of zoonotic diseases.
 For example, deforestation reduces the habitat of certain wildlife species, causing them to move closer to human settlements and ultimately increasing the likelihood of disease spillover.